sriramkandukuri/devenv/README.md

 - tmux
 - vim 8+
 - node js for coc plugin
+- etc...

 #### Note

-> Tested only with terminus on windows with ubuntu 16.04 remote server.
+> Tested only with terminus and chrome secure shell on windows with ubuntu 16.04 remote server.
 > Please report issue if you face issue with same setup.

 ### Contribution